 What ongoing evaluation will there be?

-During and after the programme, Design Council will ask you to take impact surveys to measure the progress of your service project.
-You will also be asked to write a case study as part of the programme.
+Before, during and after the programme, Design Council will ask you to take impact surveys to measure the progress of your service project.
 All participants will be surveyed throughout the process and an overall evaluation will be made, taking into account the results of each individual project from each authority, in order for Design Council, the LGA and the councils to share best practice findings.